Upcoming Space IPOs

 Commercial space station developer building Haven-1, the first single-launch commercial station

 - !
-Heavy reliance on founder funding
+Heavy reliance on founder Jed McCaleb

 - !
 Uncertain commercial demand for stations

 - !
-Competition from larger players
+Competition from Axiom Space

 Developing fully and rapidly reusable rocket with innovative upper stage recovery